Self-Confirming Transformer for Belief-Conditioned Adaptation in Offline Multi-Agent Reinforcement Learning: Experiments

 \section{Experiments}

-This section presents a series of experiments to evaluate the online performance of the proposed SCT.
-Our experiments seek to empirically answer the question we raise at the beginning of this paper: can SCT adapt to nonstationary opponents online?
-Relatedly, one may wonder whether the offline-trained belief generation produces consistent conjectures online.
-If so, to what extent, does SCT's success depend on the conjecture (ablation)?
+This section seeks to empirically answer the question we raised at the beginning: can SCT adapt to nonstationary opponents online?
+Relatedly, one may wonder whether the offline-trained belief generation produces consistent beliefs online.
+If so, to what extent, does SCT's success depend on the belief (ablation)?